Evolveye/Cactu-discord.js/readme.md

 `cc!say Hello again 👋`

 #### Scopes
-If you want create deepest scope - another subset of commands - You may create another object inside.
+If you want to create deeper scope - another subset of commands - You may create another object inside.
-In example:
+And the example:
 ```js
 const commands = {
   firstSubset: {